Trace formulas in higher dimensions: Koplienko trace formula for self-adjoint operators

 \item If $\lambda_{i_{0}}, \lambda_{i_{1}}, \lambda_{i_{2}}\in\R$, then

 \end{enumerate} \end{lma}

-\begin{proof} The proof follows trivially from \eqref{Div-Diff-1} and \eqref{Div-Diff-2}. \end{proof}
+\begin{proof} The proof follows trivially from \eqref{Div-Diff-1}, \eqref{Div-Diff-2} and \cite[Lemma 6.1]{PoSuUsZa15}. \end{proof}

-Now we are in a stage to state and prove the first main result in this section.
-Similar to the estimate \eqref{Kr-Thm1-R2} for the first order trace formula, we need to prove the following crucial estimate of the G\^{a}teaux derivative for the second order trace formula as well.
-Ideas of our proof of the following theorem are based on the approaches considered in the proof of \cite[Theorem 4.6]{Sk15} but with an appropriate modification since we are dealing with unbounded operators.
+Similar to the estimate \eqref{Kr-Thm1-R2} for the first order trace formula, we also need to establish the following crucial estimate.
+The proof of the theorem below is based on ideas from the proof of \cite[Theorem 4.6]{Sk15}, but with suitable modifications to accommodate unbounded operators.
+Before we begin, recall Hypothesis \ref{Assumption} and the expression for $D_{H_{i},H_{j}}^{f}(t)$ from \eqref{Kp-Lem1-R4} and \eqref{Kp-Lem1-R5}.